Vedant021004/Tensorflow/README.md

 These derivatives are the gradients.

-Prediction
-    │
-    ▼
-   Loss
-    │
-    ▼
-Backpropagation
-    │
-    ▼
-Gradients for every parameter
+🔑 Important

 Backpropagation calculates gradients.
-It does not itself define the optimizer's update rule.
+Backpropagation is NOT the optimizer.

-10 — What Does a Gradient Tell Us?
+11 — 📐 What Is a Gradient?

 A gradient answers:

-If I change this parameter slightly, how will the loss change?
+If I change this weight slightly, how does the loss change?

-Example:
+For one weight:

 $$
-\frac{\partial Loss}{\partial w}=+5
+gradient=\frac{\partial Loss}{\partial w}
 $$

-The loss is increasing in the positive direction around the current point.
+Conceptually:

+              LOSS
+               ▲
+              / \
+             /   \
+            /     \
+-----------●--------------► Weight
+           ↑
+      Current weight

+The gradient tells us the local slope.

-A basic gradient-descent update is:
+A basic gradient descent update is:

 $$
 w_{new}=w_{old}-\eta\frac{\partial Loss}{\partial w}